CALL US

 Gold is classed as an alternative investment, alongside items that appreciate over time like antiques, art, collectibles and fine wines.
 The benefit of gold is that it has thousands of years of historical value preservation behind it.
 Even as the price has fluctuated, gold has retained its value through many crises.

 As a safe-haven asset, it usually increases as other asset classes fall.
 While it may not pay out a dividend or interest, its inverse relationship to other assets means it is used as a hedge against uncertainty and risk.
 This makes it particularly useful for retirees who are looking to remove as much risk as possible from the investments they make with their pension lump sum.
-Since the start of the COVID-19 crisis, the value of gold has increased by almost 27% as uncertainty has fuelled demand for the precious metal.

-Certain types of gold have the added benefit of being tax free.
-The VAT was removed from investment grade gold in 2000, and gold coins like gold Britannia’s and gold Sovereigns are capital gains tax free because they are legal tender; this means a tax-free pension lump sum can remain out of reach of HMRC when invested in gold.
+Certain types of gold have the added benefit of being tax-free.
+The VAT was removed from investment grade gold in 2000, and gold coins like gold Britannia’s and gold Sovereigns are capital gains tax-free because they are legal tender; this means a tax-free pension lump sum can remain out of reach of HMRC when invested in gold.

 Like all other investments, gold should form only part of a portfolio, with the balance of risk tailored to suit each circumstance and person.